snehaljambare/MHN/README.md

 - sudo ./install_hpfeeds-logger-splunk.sh
 - sudo ./install_splunk_universalforwarder.sh
 This will log the events as key/value pairs to /var/log/mhn-splunk.log.
 This log should be monitored by the SplunkUniversalForwarder.

+# Integrate Splunk with Modern honey network.
+We need to install the latest version of Splunk for Linux as tgz compressed file from: https://www.splunk.com/en_us/products/splunk-enterprise.html Now we need to install Splunk by using following commands:
+- $ cd /opt/
+- $ tar –zxvf Splunk_package.tgz
+- $ cd /opt/splunk/bin
+- $ ./splunk start